How to Drive Direct Bookings Online Back to Your Hotel

 Predictably, 60 percent of international buyers rarely or never make a purchase on an English-only website.
 However, many hotel chains still don’t bother helping visitors from other countries book rooms directly from their sites.
 The solution is simple and transformative – enable automatic geolocation, and update language and currency based on customer location.
 In the race to personalization, a user’s location is the essential part of accurately targeting your content.
 Seeing familiar currency and content displayed in their native language will make your guests feel wanted on your website and willing to stay longer.

 While Internet users are wary of sharing their personal data with websites, they readily give access to this type of data to e-commerce services.
-To automatically detect a visitor’s location and customize your website, you can use tools that ask for a client’s permission to identify their IP.
-However, as of Chrome 50, Google only allows secure context (HTTPS) websites to use Geolocation API.
-This means that if a client is accessing your HTTP website from the latest version of the browser, the location service won’t work.
-For other browsers there are no limitations yet.
+To automatically detect a visitor’s location and customize your website, you can use tools that ask for a client’s permission to identify their IP like this one by Google Developers.
+You also should ensure that your website is GDPR compliant.
+As there are increasingly more data administration rules and limitations, don’t overlook CCPA compliance as well.

 To display prices in a client’s currency, e-commerce businesses can use specific plugins.
 Auto Currency Switcher from Shopify, for instance, pulls out live conversion rates, remembers a user’s selection, and allows for UX customization.
 As for language customization – you don’t have to translate the website into all 6500 existing languages.
 But it absolutely makes sense to understand your customer base and create language localizations for each language group that makes up over 5-10% of your customers.

 Embrace straightforward design